 Now that you’ve filled in the details regarding the rule you want to set, it’s time to write a custom error text.
 A custom error text is the message the respondent gets to see if the respondents don’t answer within the rule's parameters.

-To test the form and response validation you set up, click on the eye button, which will enable you to preview your form.
+To test the form and Google Forms validation you set up, click on the eye button, which will enable you to preview your form.

 Just type in a response that you know falls outside the parameters that you have set to view your error message.